simonw/datasette-json-html/README.md

 This plugin looks for cell values that match a very specific JSON format and converts them into HTML when they are rendered by the Datasette interface.

-See [russian-ira-facebook-ads-datasette](https://github.com/simonw/russian-ira-facebook-ads-datasette) for an example of this plugin in action.

 ## Links

     {